 It comes in a liquid form that is used to rub over the head.
 It gives a better circulation flow to the scalp, which can be effective in restoring hair growth.
 Side effects associated with using Minoxidil are rashes, scalp irritation, and redness.

-DHT blocker shampoos: There are some shampoos specifically designed to promote hair growth and stop hair fall.
+There are some shampoos specifically designed to stimulate hair growth and stop hair fall.
 The ingredients used in the shampoos are green tea formula, DHT blockers, caffeine, natural oils, and ketoconazole.

 In fact, here at Scandinavian Biolabs, we have our trademarked Bio-Pixilin formula that is so powerful and effective that we guarantee you its result.
 If our products don't show you results, you get 100% money-back.

 Many have resorted to hair restoration surgery.
 The procedure involves taking a section of the scalp where the hair follicles are still working and transplanting it on the bald spots of the head or where the hair has completely stopped regrowing.
 The skin will be able to regrow hair which is healthy and thick.

 The implanted sections will help you fix your receding hairline.

 The con of having a hair transplant surgery is that it is expensive.
 If you do not have health insurance, it will be hard to cover the risks of this treatment.

 Alongside many medications and chemical solutions, natural solutions are also available.

 People with receding hairlines can apply herbal solutions which can help stimulate healthy hair growth: